Gabriel-Dalton/ecosearch/README.md

-# EcoSearch
+# EcoSearch (Archived)

-## Powering Tomorrow
+## Overview
-Search the web, plant trees.
+EcoSearch was a project developed during Buildspace S5.
+It aimed to create a sustainable search engine where users could search the web while contributing to environmental efforts, specifically by planting trees with every search.

-## Introduction
+## Project Status
-EcoSearch is launching soon!
-We are excited to introduce a sustainable search engine that helps you make a difference with every search.
-By using EcoSearch, not only can you find the information you need, but you'll also contribute to planting trees around the world.
+This project has been archived as it was completed as part of the Buildspace S5 program.

 ## Features
-- **Sustainable Searching**: Every search contributes to planting trees.
+- **Sustainable Searching**: Users contribute to tree planting with every search made on the platform.
-- **User-Friendly Interface**: Easy to use, providing quick and relevant search results.
+- **User-Friendly Interface**: Designed for ease of use, delivering relevant search results while supporting sustainability.
-- **Expert Team**: Driven by top green energy experts and innovators in sustainability.
+- **Expert-Led Development**: Developed by a team of experts in green energy and technology.

-## Installation
-This project is currently in the pre-launch phase.
-Sign up now to be the first to know when we go live:
-- [Join the Waitlist](#) (Note: You will need to provide your own action URL for the form)

-## Usage
-Once live, use EcoSearch just like any other search engine but with the added benefit of supporting environmental initiatives with every query.

 ## Meet the Team
 - **Gabriel Dalton**: Founder